310mc/https-310mc.github.io-tl/source/_posts/ninja_clan/minitalk/midori_2.md

             {% bubble Midori %}
             Huh?
 Do you have something to do at the dorms?

-            Ohhh, you'd like to greet Trickstar after they've returned from their remote photoshoot?
+            Ohhh, you'd like to pick up Trickstar for their remote photoshoot?
 They must be really busy lately…
 			{% endbubble %}
         </div>
     </div>